-If you hold registration with the NMBA
+If you hold registration

-Once you have your nursing/midwifery registration, you can work as a registered nurse (or midwife) in any setting and role which is appropriate to your beginner’s scope of practice. setting.
+Newly registered nurses and midwives are not limited to how much you work prior to your grad program.
+You can work in any setting and role appropriate to your beginner’s scope of practice setting.

 If your registration isn’t finalised